12 Illustration Styles Every Illustrator Should Know

 One of the most famous graphic novels is The Sandman, written by Neil Gaiman and illustrated by multiple artists is a fantasy horror story.
 Its dark themes are beautifully manifested in equally dark illustrations.
 Aligning visual representation to the mood and themes of the story is the most critical aspect of illustrating comic books and graphic novels.

 Fashion design illustration is bursting with attitude, culture, and couture.
-While it's still mainly used by fashion designers, many of whom now create their sketches with digital drawing software, this type of illustration has inspired many artists who are not fashion designers but simply want to bring the aesthetic into their designs.
+While it's still mainly used by fashion designers, this type of illustration has inspired many artists who are not fashion designers but simply want to bring the aesthetic into their designs.

 Each fashion designer develops their own unique style, as these designs are such an essential part of their overall work as an artist.
 Browsing through designs from big fashion names such as Christian Dior and Louis Vuitton can be a worthwhile task for illustration inspiration.